The success of B2B marketing depends on cross-channel marketing.

 It also gives rise to another question.
 Why do businesses focus on new marketing channels when they become aware of them?
 The main reasons are:

-- Because of the cost factor, they choose the cheapest channel, which is not practical.
+- Because of the cost factor, they choose the cheapest channel, which is impractical.

 - They see that many businesses use this channel.